NEW! OCCASIONAL PAPER 8

 We are delighted that a TACTYC/BERA collaboration paper has been selected as one of just five keynote symposia at BERA later this year and has also been submitted to EECERA as part of a symposium.
 Congratulations to all involved.

 Now that book reviews no longer appear in the Journal (yes, you’ll have noticed!) we shall be updating our Book Reviews section of the website regularly.
 Keep your eyes open here for new books that might interest you.
 There’s currently a review of Julie Fisher’s new book.

 In 2012 TACTYC commissioned a report from Dr. David Whitebread and Dr. Sue Bingham on children’s readiness for school.
 We are pleased to say that this is now published online here under our Projects page..

 We are pleased to tell you that four books are now under contract for our new book series with Routledge and a fifth and sixth are in the pipeline.
-More information will be available shortly: we expect the first book (Rory McDowall-Clark on ‘Readiness’) to be published later in 2016.
+More information will be available shortly: we expect the first book (Rory McDowall-Clark on ‘Readiness’) to be published in early October of this year.
 Watch this space for further news.

 There are new reports posted here, e.g. Entitlement to free early years education and childcare (Commons Public Accounts Committee, June 2016).
 This report warns there may not be enough providers willing to provide the additional 15 hours of free childcare being introduced by the government in 2017.